ronrothjr/The-Spiral-of-Becoming/CONTRIBUTING.md

-# **Contributing to The Spiral of Becoming**
+# **Contributing to The Threads of Becoming**

-Thank you for your interest in contributing to The Spiral of Becoming\!
+Thank you for your interest in contributing to The Threads of Becoming\!
 This is a living framework that grows through collective wisdom and practice.
 Your insights, questions, and experiences are valuable additions to this ongoing exploration.

 ## **Philosophy of Contribution**

-The Spiral of Becoming is not owned by any individual or tradition—it belongs to everyone who engages with it and no one who would possess it.
+The Threads of Becoming is not owned by any individual or tradition—it belongs to everyone who engages with it and no one who would possess it.
 We welcome contributions that:

 * Honor the framework as a living process rather than fixed doctrine
 * Respect diverse traditions without appropriating or reducing them